Small but mighty

 This brings us to the intake manifold gasket.
 Typically made from aluminized steel coated in a carbon-based rubber compound, the intake manifold gasket seals the intake manifold to the engine.
 High quality intake manifold gaskets are constructed as one-piece with reinforced edges and linings around each port or runner opening.
 They must be resistant to decay caused by oils and coolants.
 The performance of your engine depends upon the quality of the intake manifold gasket.

-Symptoms of a failing intake manifold gasket
+Symptoms of bad intake manifold gasket

 If you notice any of the following symptoms, it could be a sign that your intake manifold gasket is wearing out.
 Consult your trusted mechanic for a definitive diagnosis and repair.